 It’s not just an ephemeral fashion trend or a fad.
 With more diverse dancers comes a market opportunity—and a business challenge—to become more inclusive.

-A year ago, Dance Spirit magazine featured Amanda LaCount on its cover, and last fall Pointe magazine featured English National Ballet star Precious Adams.
+Five years ago, Dance Spirit magazine featured Amanda LaCount on its cover, and in the fall of 2019 Pointe magazine featured English National Ballet star Precious Adams.
 These two accolades were not just shout-outs to very talented dancers; they also reflect important business trends for the dance industry to take note of: Dance is finally becoming more inclusive.

 As two painful realities slowly begin to be dismantled—racism and body shaming—our stories and role models have expanded to reflect the broader change we want to see.
 While for many years Misty Copeland was one of few representatives for dancers of color, we are now entering a time where there are many more names and faces giving voice to the broad range of dancers in the world.